 Students of IAIA are eligible to enroll at Santa Fe Community College (SFCC).
 Students who enroll at SFCC are expected to pay SFCC tuition and any other fees at the time of registration.
-If the student wishes to count the hours taken at SFCC toward his or her full-time status, the student must complete a Consortium Agreement (available at IAIA's Records Office) for full-time enrollment.
+If the student wishes to count the hours taken at SFCC toward his or her full-time status, the student must complete a Consortium Agreement and gain approval from their Academic Advisor and the IAIA Registrar.
+The form is available online and at IAIA's Financial Aid Office.
 A copy of the registration from SFCC must also be submitted upon return of the Consortium Agreement indicating enrollment at SFCC.
 After completing the course at SFCC, it is the student's responsibility to provide the official transcripts from SFCC to be sent to the IAIA Registrar's Office.
+Official transcripts are required to be submitted to the IAIA Registrar's Office once upon completion and is the responsibility of the student.